Korrbit/ffxi-topaz-octopus/readme.md

 - regions.tf is a work in progress

 Design:
-- single.tf - will create a single dsgame
+- single.tf - will create a single game
-- zones.tf - will create a dsgame for each zone
+- zones.tf - will create a game for each zone
-- regions.tf - will create a dsgame for reach region
+- regions.tf - will create a game for reach region

 This in intended to allow for deployment flexibility

 ---
-Container and microservices approach for darkstar allows you to quickly setup and deploy a ffxi server.
+Container and microservices approach for topaz allows you to quickly setup and deploy a ffxi server.

 Terraform orchestrates the environments - Infrastructure As Code. (https://www.terraform.io/) You will need to install the terraform client to run terraform init, terraform plan and terraform apply.